CyrilSLi/chromium-formatters/README.md

 The same formatters used by Chrom(ium) DevTools' "Pretty Print" feature, extracted into a standalone module for use outside of it.
 The supported languages are CSS, HTML, JavaScript, and JSON.

+The Chromium source code was used to create this library, which ensures identical formatting behavior to (unmodified) Chromium DevTools.
+This allows automation of code formatting consistent with development and debugging workflows in Chromium DevTools.

 [npm](https://www.npmjs.com/package/chromium-formatters)&nbsp;&nbsp;&nbsp;[jsDelivr](https://www.jsdelivr.com/package/npm/chromium-formatters)

 ## Installation